-Designate a Director for each Professional Doctorate (PD) or a group of professional doctorates.
-The Director will be responsible to the Head of Department (HoD) for the departmental arrangements for the relevant PD students and for liaising with and reporting as necessary to the Dean of Postgraduate Research and Education and/or the Deputy Dean (Education)1.
+Designate a Director for each Professional Doctorate (PD), a group of professional doctorates, or equivalent, who is an experienced research student supervisor.
+The Director will be responsible to the Head of Department (HoD) for the departmental arrangements for the relevant PD students and for liaising with and reporting as necessary to the Dean.